 Applications are considered by the Financial Aid Committee.
-This consists of the Senior Tutor, the College Financial Aid Officer, the Tutor for Admissions, the Tutor for Graduates, and two other Fellows.
+This consists of the Senior Tutor, the College Financial Aid Officer, the Tutor for Graduates, and two other Fellows.
+Further information is available on the Undergraduate Finance page.

-7. GRADUATE FINANCE
+7. POSTGRADUATE FINANCE

 The points made in this section are an overview.
 For any queries about finance not covered in the Handbook, please contact the Accounts Office by emailing finance@worc.ox.ac.uk.